Rise Response & Preventive Measures

 What else are Rise doing to keep you safe?

-- Staff/volunteers who have recently travelled overseas or show flu like symptoms, have been asked to stay at home until they have been medically cleared and/or self-isolate.
+Staff/volunteers who show flu like symptoms, have been asked to stay at home until they have been medically cleared.
 This applies to agency staff as well.

-- We have advised the people we support, their family or guardian to let us know if they are unwell, have flu-like symptoms or have travelled overseas.
+We have advised the people we support, their family or guardian to let us know if they are unwell, have flu-like symptoms or have travelled to high risk areas.